hardikroongta8/hardikroongta8/README.md

 ## ABOUT ME
 - Pursuing BTech in **Electronics and Communication Engineering** at **IIT Guwahati**.
-- App Developer at Student's Web Committee, IIT Guwahati.
+- App Team Lead at Student's Web Committee, IIT Guwahati.

 ## My Github Stats